dellamora/graphql-query-example/src/blogPost.md

 #react #typescript #graphql #apollographql

 Today,  we will explore the basics of GraphQL and learn how to structure queries and retrieve data from a GraphQL API.
-While no prior experience with GraphQL is required, having some familiarity with [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/) will be helpful in understanding the concepts we'll cover.
+While no prior experience with GraphQL is required, having some familiarity with [React](https://react.dev/) and [TypeScript](https://www.typescriptlang.org/)  will be helpful in understanding the concepts we'll cover.
 Whether you're a seasoned developer or a newbie like me, this guide will provide a comprehensive introduction to help you get started with writing GraphQL queries using ApolloClient

  I'll be sharing my tips and tricks along the way, and I hope that this article will be a valuable resource for anyone looking to learn about GraphQL.